Welcome to the Thinking Chrisitan Podcast

 Georgette Beck | Junk to Jewels: Beauty from Ashes

-Dr. James Spencer welcomes Georgette Beck —author of Junk to Jewels: A Journey from Brokenness and Despair to Beauty and Delight and founder of the Bella Healing Hearts Foundation .
+Dr. James Spencer welcomes Georgette Beck—author of Junk to Jewels: A Journey from Brokenness and Despair to Beauty and Delight and founder of the Bella Healing Hearts Foundation.
 Georgette shares her path from low self-worth, early marriage, and divorce to God’s steady restoration as a single mom and, later, in a blended family.
-We talk generational patterns (genograms), lament that turns to praise, the “limbo” years , and how community, counseling, Scripture, and small groups became lifeline...
+We talk generational patterns (genograms), lament that turns to praise, the “limbo” years, and how community, counseling, Scripture, and small groups became lifelines. ...

 Oct.
 3, 2025